hgrecco/flexparser/README.rst

     EOS(lineno=-1, colno=-1)

-Until now we have used `parsed.iter_statements` to iterate over all parsed statements.
+Until now we have used ``parsed.iter_statements`` to iterate over all parsed statements.
-But let's look inside the `parsed` object.
+But let's look inside ``parsed``, an object of ``ParsedProject`` type.
 It is a thin wrapper over a dictionary mapping files to parsed content.
-Because we have provided a single file and this does not contain a link another, our `parsed` object contains a single element.
-The key is something like `(None, 'source.txt')` indicating that the file 'source.txt' was loaded from the root location (None).
-The content is a `ParsedSourceFile` object with the following attributes:
+Because we have provided a single file and this does not contain a link another, our ``parsed`` object contains a single element.
+The key is something like ``(None, 'source.txt')`` indicating that the file 'source.txt' was loaded from the root location (None).
+The content is a ``ParsedSourceFile`` object with the following attributes:

-    - filename: full path of the source file
+- **filename**: full path of the source file
-    - mtime: modification file of the source file
+- **mtime**: modification file of the source file
-    - content_hash: sha1 hash of the pickled content
+- **content_hash**: sha1 hash of the pickled content
   (this is currently not the same as hashing the file)
-    - config: extra parameters that can be given to the parser (see below).
+- **config**: extra parameters that can be given to the parser (see below).

 .. code-block:: text